Nicolas Fatio de Duillier: Participation in the Royal Society

-Fatio met Newton, probably for the first time, at a meeting of the Royal Society on 12 June 1689.
-Newton and Fatio soon became friends and Newton even suggested that the two share rooms in London while Newton attended the post-Revolutionary session of Parliament, to which he had been elected as member for the University of Cambridge.
+Collaborations with Huygens and Newton

 In 1690, Fatio wrote to Huygens outlining his own understanding of the physical cause of gravity, which would later become known as "Le Sage's theory of gravitation".
 Soon after that, he read his letter to Huygens before the Royal Society.
 Fatio's theory, on which he continued to work until his death, is based on minute particles streaming through space and pushing upon gross bodies, an idea that Fatio probably derived in part from his successful explanation of zodiacal light as sunlight scattered by a cloud of fine dust surrounding the Sun.

+Fatio compiled a list of errata to Newton's Principia.
+Among these was a correction to book II, proposition 36, on the efflux of an ideal fluid through a hole at the bottom of a cylindrical vessel, in which Newton's had obtained a result inconsistent with Torricelli's law.
+Fatio was able to change Newton's mind with the aid of an experiment, and he shared Newton's amended proposition with Huygens.

-Fatio turned down Newton's offer to reside in Cambridge as his assistant, seeking instead academic preferment in the Netherlands.
-In the spring of 1690 he traveled to The Hague as tutor to two of John Hampden's nephews.
-There, Fatio shared with Huygens a list that he had compiled of errata to Newton's Principia.
-Fatio and Huygens collaborated on problems relating to differential equations, gravity, and optics.
+Fatio then turned down Newton's offer to reside in Cambridge as his assistant, seeking instead academic preferment in the Netherlands.
+In the spring of 1690 he went to The Hague as tutor to two of John Hampden's nephews.
+There, he collaborated with Huygens on problems relating to differential equations, gravity, and optics.
 At this time, Huygens shared with Gottfried Leibniz some of Fatio's work on differential equations.
-Fatio returned to London in September 1691, following the death of one of his pupils.
-He vied unsuccessfully for the Savilian Professorship of Astronomy at Oxford, a post that had been left vacant by the death of his friend Edward Bernard.
+After one of his pupils died, Fatio returned to London in September 1691.
+He vied unsuccessfully for the Savilian Professorship of Astronomy at Oxford, a post recently vacated by his friend Edward Bernard.
+That chair, which was also sought by Edmond Halley, finally went to David Gregory, who had Newton's support.